Today's Articles

 It is classified as both a new religious movement and a social movement by scholars of religion.
 No central authority controls the movement, and much diversity exists among practitioners, known as Rastafari, Rastafarians, or Rastas.
 Rasta's beliefs are based on a specific interpretation of the Bible.
 Central is a monotheistic belief in a single God, Jah, who is deemed to reside within each individual.
 Rasta's accord Haile Selassie, the Emperor of Ethiopia, between 1930 and 1974.

 Of key importance is that many regard him as the Second Coming of Jesus and Jah incarnate.
-In contrast, others see him as a human prophet who fully recognized the inner divinity in every individual.
+In contrast, others see him as a human prophet who fully recognizes the inner divinity in every individual.
 Rastafari is Afrocentric and focuses on Middle Passage’s resulting African diaspora, which it believes is oppressed within Western society, or "Babylon."
 Many Rastas call for this diaspora's resettlement in Africa, a continent they consider the Promised Land, or "Zion."
 Some practitioners extend these views to Black supremacism.

 Rastas refer to their practices as "livity" or righteousness.
 Communal meetings are known as "groundations" and are typified by music, chanting, discussions, and the smoking of cannabis, the latter regarded as a sacrament with beneficial properties.
 Rastas emphasize what they regard as living "naturally," adhering to ital dietary requirements, wearing their hair in dreadlocks, and following patriarchal gender roles.
 Rastafari originated among impoverished and socially disenfranchised Afro-Jamaican communities in 1930s Jamaica.